uchicago-capp-camp-2025/python-lab/README.md

 Run the game via `python3 game.py` as before, and try entering the letter "b" as your first guess.
 The game should reflect the fact that there is no "b" in the word.

 Try and find a letter that crashes the program.
-Use that error message as you did before, and fix the error.
+Use the resulting error message as you did before, and fix the error.

 Remember to make a commit here as well!